Hardware Guides

 v4 Copilot Power Adapter

-What is a copilot power adapter?
-When is it needed?
-A version 4 copilot, when used with a version 3 attendant, can be sensitive to low voltage supply.
-Low voltage may be caused by issues with the bus electrical system such as a loose fuse, corrosion ...
+What it is and when it is needed A version 4 copilot, when used with a version 3 attendant, can be sensitive to low voltage supply.
+Low voltage may be caused by issues with the bus electrical system such as a loose fuse, corrosion on contacts, ...

 Attendant Versions